Code-the-Dream-School/python-200/lessons/01_analysis_intro/02_statistics.md

 ### 2.3 Outliers and Their Impact on Central Tendency and Spread

 #### What are Outliers?

-An **outlier** is also a data point that is drastically different from the other records in the dataset, with the differences being either too high or too low when compared to the rest of the observations.
+An **outlier** is also a data point that is drastically different from the other records in the dataset.
+These extreme values, which can be much larger or smaller than the rest, can distort statistical measures like the mean and variance.

 - Outliers can come from genuine rare events (e.g., a billionaire’s income).
 - Or from errors (e.g., a typo when entering data).